ADULT DEGREE COMPLETION STUDENTS: Please click HERE for Academic and General Policies that apply to all Adult Degree Completion programs.

 Course Grade Appeals

 It is the responsibility of the faculty to evaluate student performance and assign grades.
 The university has established a course grade appeal policy, however, that may be used when a student believes the syllabus was not followed in the grade calculation or if it is thought that grading was done in a capricious and arbitrary manner.
 The appeal policy does not include student dissatisfaction with a grade based on the faculty member’s professional judgment.
-A Course Grade Appeal Form may be obtained from the Office of Records and must be filed by the last day of the following semester in which the grade was given.
+A Course Grade Appeal Form is available at each campus location, in the Office of Records, and on the PLNU website and must be filed by the last day of the following semester in which the grade was given.

 Normal Academic Progress